 Illustration 1: The fundamental requirements for Semantic Search, courtesy of David Amerland

 Entities in the semantic web are trusted points around which other data revolves.
 An entities address – how to reference and link to it – is its URI. http://www.schema.org is the base URI used for all the vocabulary of Schema.
 Companies and businesses could establish their entity by specifying a URI with a website and including semantic statements to that effect.

-By embracing semantics, the nature of search on the internet has changed from being a system that could be easily fooled to a larger conversation where authority, trust, reputation and influence are integral to the stability of the node and where it sits in the overall landscape.
-Thus, websites representing businesses and companies need to be consistent, useful, reliable, and easy to access.
+By embracing semantics, the nature of search on the internet has changed from a system that you could easily fool into a larger conversation where authority, trust, reputation and influence are integral to the stability of the node and where it sits in the overall landscape.
+Thus, websites representing businesses and companies must be consistent, useful, reliable, and easy to access.

 Illustration 2: The Semantic Web Tower, first proposed by Tim Berners-Lee, with annotation.

-An entity could have many, many semantic statements attached to its node or URI.
-This describes its identity in certain terms that are machine readable.
+An entity could have many semantic statements attached to its node or URI.
+This describes its identity in certain terms that are machine-readable.
 Relationships with the Entity can be stated, determined, and found.
 The language used to describe a business becomes central.
-Straplines, key concepts, themes, and identity could and should all point to URI’s to strengthen their place in the WWW and help form a clear picture of the presence of the business online.
-The sum of these forms the Digital Signature and this is, to some extent, what is visualised in the Knowledge Graph on Google.
+Straplines, key concepts, themes, and identity could and should all point to URI’s to strengthen their place in the WWW and help form a clear picture of the business’s presence online.
+The sum of these forms the Digital Signature, and this is, to some extent, what is visualised in the Knowledge Graph on Google.
 Associated images, facts, data and so on can be drawn from all over the Web to populate this.